 - 4-6 Bosnian musicians, teachers, educators and social workers trained to join the music workshops developed by the mobile music unit “Music Bus 2”.

 In 2018-2019, Musicians Without Borders (MWB), also with Alta Mane support, designed and implemented the new curriculum Welcome Notes Europe, starting to transfer it to young musicians and local teachers (Bosnia and Herzegovina, Germany, Greece and Italy), and consolidated important partnerships with organizations operating on the ground, with the aim of integrating the Curriculum into their various migration emergency programs.
-In 2022, MWB intends to focus its intervention primarily in Bosnia-Herzegovina by collaborating with two Bosnian arts organizations – War Childhood Museum Sarajevo and Superar BiH – in order to:
+In 2022, MWB intends to focus its intervention primarily in Bosnia-Herzegovina by collaborating with two Bosnian arts organizations – War Childhood Museum Sarajevo and Superar BiH – and, to this end, between February-July 2022, has developed the following activities:

-- Organize 10-11 visual arts workshops, run by War Childhood Museum Sarajevo, for 250 minors on the move and UASC (4-15+ years);
+- organized 5 visual arts workshops, run by War Childhood Museum Sarajevo inside the Usivak Refugee Site, reaching 41 minors and youth on the move and UASC (4-21+ years);

-- Design a common methodological arts-based approach to consolidate the current Curriculum of the three organizations and guarantee the self-sustainability and replicability of the program in other migration and emergency contexts in Bosnia-Herzegovina.
+- coordinated an online meeting between 5 trainers and the curriculum developers to modelize a common methodological arts-based approach to consolidate the current Curriculum of the three organizations and guarantee the self-sustainability and replicability of the program in other migration and emergency contexts in Bosnia-Herzegovina.